Online Master of Science in Health Sciences in Laboratory Medicine

 3.0 GPA or above on a 4.0 scale

-Students must have the following prerequisite coursework with a C grade or higher: 4 credits College Algebra, 3 credits English, 30 credits Biology, Chemistry or Medical Sciences, 4 credits General or Inorganic Chemistry 1 (including lab), 4 credits General or Inorganic Chemistry 2 (including lab), 4 credits General Biology 1 (including lab), 4 credits General Biology 2 (including lab), 4 credits Microbiology (including lab).
+Students must have the following prerequisite coursework with a C grade or higher: 4 credits College Algebra, 3 credits English, 30 credits Biology, Chemistry or Medical Sciences, 4 credits General or Inorganic Chemistry 1 (including lab), 4 credits General or Inorganic Chemistry 2 (including lab), 4 credits General Biology 1 (including lab), 4 credits General Biology 2 (including lab), 4 credits Microbiology (including lab). *Please be prepared to provide unofficial transcripts to determine program admissibility.

 A written personal statement